iiasa/Condor_run_R/configuring.md

 ### GAMS_VERSION

 GAMS version to run the job with.
-Must be installed on all selected execute points.
+Must be installed on all selected execution points.

 Available GAMS versions are configured by [`EXECUTE_HOST_GAMS_VERSIONS`](#execute_host_gams_versions).